 One needs to consider how multi echelon technology improves the abilities of the inventory manager and to supply planning.
 The job of the inventory manager is so much simpler than the job of the inventory manager in companies that do not use multi echelon software.

-Much less emphasis is placed on multi-echelon planning functionality than inventory optimization functionality even though both work in conjunction in MEIO software.
-It is not accurate to consider one to be more important that the other.
-Many people think that multi-echelon planning describes the act of planning a multi-leveled supply network when in fact it is a distinct mathematical functionality that only MEIO applications have.
+Much less emphasis is placed on multi-echelon planning functionality than inventory optimization functionality, even though both work in conjunction with MEIO software.
+It is not accurate to consider one to be more important than the other.
+Many people think that multi-echelon planning describes the act of planning a multi-levelled supply network when, in fact, it is a distinct mathematical functionality that only MEIO applications have.
 Multi-echelon planning is not easy for even experienced supply chain professionals to understand, and a major reason for this is that it works fundamentally differently from MRP/DRP and APS systems.
 These systems, which assume static (transportation mode independent) lead-times, are currently the most widely installed and their assumptions are quite naturally the accepted ones for those who work in the field.
 With the term “multi-echelon,” my observation is that we have yet to get past the buzzword phase into a real understanding of what multi-echelon means, at least for the majority of supply chain professionals exposed to the concept.
-Furthermore, the promotional activities of several vendors have commingled multi-echelon planning with the physical multi-echelon supply network, when in fact the two terms describe two different things and, as a result, have set back attempts to educate people as to the proper meaning of the word.
+Furthermore, the promotional activities of several vendors have commingled multi-echelon planning with the physical multi-echelon supply network, when in fact, the two terms describe two different things and, as a result, have set back attempts to educate people as to the proper meaning of the word.

 The Opportunity for Service Supply Chains